acherm/HDR/README.md

 The manuscript is entitled "Modelling, Reverse Engineering, and Learning Software Variability", 190 pages long.
 It will be available after the defense.

 The defense will take place *November 16, 3PM - 6PM ([Paris local time, UTC+1](https://www.timeanddate.com/worldclock/meetingdetails.html?year=2021&month=11&day=16&hour=14&min=0&sec=0&p1=1264))* in the room Métivier at IRISA/Inria Rennes, France.
-Most of the jury will remotely attend.
-The defense will be broacasted live through Youtube: https://youtu.be/w4qBwU7aavI
+Most of the jury will remotely attend. **The defense will be broacasted live through Youtube**: https://youtu.be/w4qBwU7aavI
 (Youtube will work, just in case Zoom link: https://univ-rennes1-fr.zoom.us/j/94336775571 secret code: 186301)